-11. I have been exempted from the UK Clinical Aptitude Test (UKCAT) on medical/health grounds.
+(UCAT) on medical/health grounds.
 Can I apply?

-Applicants who have been exempted from the UKCAT on medical/health grounds or who have not been able to obtain sufficient reasonable adjustment for a disability from UKCAT should submit their UCAS application with a Disrupted Studies application.
-Where it is agreed that the applicant has experienced a significant disruption or that appropriate reasonable adjustments had not been made they will be invited to attend a Multiple Mini-Interview, provided that they meet the academic requirements.
-In the event that the Disrupted Studies are not accepted, the application will be deemed unsuccessful.
+Applicants who have been exempted from the UCAT on medical/health grounds or who have not been able to obtain sufficient reasonable adjustment for a disability from UCAT should submit their UCAS application with a Disrupted Studies application.
+Where it is agreed mitigating circumstances?

-12. Are UK Clinical Aptitude Test (UKCAT) scores adjusted if I have mitigating circumstances?
+Are University Clinical Aptitude Test (UCAT) scores adjusted if I have threshold determined?

-We normally make no adjustment to the UKCAT (or UKCATSEN, UKCATSEN, UKCATSENSA, UKCATSENSO) scores for applicants who have mitigating circumstances.
+We normally make no adjustment to the UCAT (or UCATSEN, UCATSA, UCATSENSA, UCATSEN50) scores for applicants who have mitigating circumstances.

-13. How was the UK Clinical Aptitude Test (UKCAT) minimum threshold determined?
+How was the University Clinical Aptitude Test (UCAT) minimum

-We determine the UKCAT minimum threshold by considering the performance of test takers in previous years.
+We determine the UCAT minimum threshold by considering the performance of test takers in previous years.
 Typically we set the minimum threshold at around the 40th centile.
-In 2016, the test was scored out of 2700.
-We have determined our minimum thresholds by considering the 40th centile scores in previous years.
+In 2018 parts of the UCAT were re-scaled and therefore we have set the UCAT minimum threshold at the 40th centile from 2018.
+In the event that the 40th centile in the 2019 UCAT is higher or lower than this we will not amend the minimum threshold.